javalent/initiative-tracker/README.md

 Monsters may be added to the combat by clicking the `Add Creature` button, which will open a form where the creature's name, HP, AC and initiative can be set.

+### Names and Initiatives

 Once all of the creatures in a given combat have been added, initiatives can be modified by clicking on the initiative number and entering the new initiative.

-Names for non-player creatures can be modified in the same way.
+Creature names may _also_ be modified by clicking on them.

+### HP

+Creatures can take damage or healing by clicking on their HP.

 ### Actions